James-Ashley/sentiment-analysis-dashboard/README.md

 1. News Sources: This route returns a list of all news sources in the database.
 2. Sentiment Scores: This route returns the raw data and can be filtered by news source.
 3. Sentiment Counts: This route returns the total number of occurrences of each sentiment category.
 This route can be filtered by news source.
+4. Sentiment Percents: This route returns a normed value for each sentiment category by news source.
 4. Keywords: This route pulls the headlines from the database and then determines and returns the top 50 most frequent words using NLTK.
 This route can be filtered by news source.
 5. Bigrams: This route returns the headline or full text bigrams.